Staff Team

 Lead Team is a governing body of lay leaders drawn from and representative of the co-ministers of Emmaus Way.
 Lead Team serves its fellow ministers by facilitating Emmaus Way's community and missional life, and overseeing the finances and logistics of our community.

-Year One: Bri Barrera, Aaron Forbis-Stokes, Jesse Troy, Gayle Thomas
+Year Two: Bri Barrera (Co-Lay Leader), Aaron Forbis-Stokes, Jesse Troy, Gayle Thomas

 Artist In ResidencE